nanoporetech/ts-runtime-typecheck/README.md

 - ### TypeCheck

   An alias for a function that meets the requirements of TypeScript [Type Guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards).
 They take the format `(value: unknown) => value is TYPE`.
-With the exception of specialist JSON checks all [Type Checks](#reference-type-checks) conform to this type.
+With the exception of specialist JSON checks all [TypeChecks](#reference-type-checks) conform to this type.

 - ### InterfacePattern